cp0153/StockAccount/README.md

 Name of application: Brokerage account

-Task: To make a simulation of a brokerage account with a money market account and portfolio that the user can buy and sell stocks out of an acccount.
+Task: To make a simulation of a brokerage account with a money market account and portfolio that the user can buy and sell stocks out of an account.

 Objects: Brokerage Account is the class that creates all the other classes and runs the main menu, Stock market, money market and money market transactions all have an aggregation relationship with brokerage account.
 Money market transactions are